Section 4. Services

 6. Pilot participation is encouraged rather than required, and compliance with the procedures is not made mandatory.

-4. Facilities must issue a letter to airmen advising the users of those airports where IFR separation is provided for VFR aircraft conducting practice instrument approaches.
-The letter should specify which facility will handle the aircraft practicing instrument approaches and include the appropriate frequencies.
+3. The ATM must issue a Letter to Airmen (LTA) advising the users of airports where IFR separation is provided for VFR aircraft conducting practice instrument approaches.
+The LTA must specify which facility will handle the aircraft practicing instrument approaches and include the appropriate frequencies.
+Airport(s) where this service is provided must be specified in a facility directive.

 1. Simultaneous independent approaches may be conducted when: